bhargavakumark/gmail-download/README.md

 The code you need to copy/paste into your terminal is in the URL. \&code=<long-code-is-here-copy-this>=https://.
 Copy this code and paste as input to the this program.
 It will save the token as `token.json` locally.
 Next time you run the program, you aren't prompted for authorization.

+Note: The authentication scope required for doing changes to gmail requires app to be verified as per https://developers.google.com/gmail/api/auth/scopes#scopes.